Gaboxadol

 Gaboxadol, also known as 4,5,6,7-tetrahydroisoxazolo(5,4-c)pyridin-3-ol (THIP) and by its former developmental code names Lu-2-030, MK-0928, and OV101, is a GABA_{A} receptor agonist related to muscimol which was investigated for the treatment of insomnia and other conditions like Angelman syndrome but was never marketed.
 At lower doses, the drug has sedative and hypnotic effects, and at higher doses, it produces hallucinogenic effects.
 It is taken orally.

 The drug acts as a potent and selective partial agonist of the GABA_{A} receptor, the major signaling receptor of the inhibitory endogenous neurotransmitter γ-aminobutyric acid (GABA).
 However, it acts as a preferential supra-maximal agonist at extrasynaptic δ subunit-containing GABA_{A} receptors.
 In contrast to GABA_{A} receptor positive allosteric modulators like benzodiazepines and Z drugs, gaboxadol is an orthosteric agonist of the GABA_{A} receptor, acting on the same site as GABA rather than at an allosteric regulatory site.
 As a result, gaboxadol has differing effects from benzodiazepines and related drugs.
 Gaboxadol is a conformationally constrained synthetic analogue of GABA and of muscimol, an alkaloid and hallucinogen found in Amanita muscaria (fly agaric) mushrooms.
 It has greatly improved drug-like properties compared to these compounds.

 Gaboxadol was first described by Povl Krogsgaard-Larsen and colleagues in 1977.
 It was assessed in clinical studies for various uses in the 1980s, but was not found to be useful.
 In the 1990s and 2000s, gaboxadol was repurposed for treatment of insomnia and completed phase 3 clinical trials for this indication.
 However, development was discontinued for safety and effectiveness reasons in 2007.
-Subsequently, gaboxadol was repurposed again for treatment of Angelman syndrome and fragile X syndrome, but development for these uses was discontinued as well.
+Subsequently, gaboxadol was repurposed again for treatment of Angelman syndrome and fragile X syndrome, but was later abandoned completely.